El Camino: A Breaking Bad Movie: Development

 Near the tenth anniversary of Breaking Bad's premiere, Gilligan started sharing the idea with former cast and crew members as a means to celebrate the milestone.
 Aaron Paul, who portrayed Jesse in the series, affirmed that around this time, he received a phone call from Gilligan, who hinted at a return for his character.
-Paul initially believed this meant a cameo on Better Call Saul, which was a prequel to Breaking Bad.
+Paul initially believed this meant a cameo appearance on Better Call Saul, which is a prequel to Breaking Bad.
 Gilligan then revealed his intentions to continue Jesse's story after the events of the series, much to Paul's excitement.
-Though he thought Breaking Bad concluded satisfyingly, Paul still felt attached to the character of Jesse Pinkman; fans regularly asked him of Jesse's whereabouts and he occasionally wondered about Jesse's fate himself.
+Though he thought Breaking Bad concluded satisfyingly, Paul still felt attached to the character of Jesse Pinkman; fans regularly asked him of Jesse's whereabouts, while he occasionally wondered about Jesse's fate himself.
 At the end of the conversation, Paul showed eagerness to be involved with any idea Gilligan had for a Breaking Bad continuation.

 Gilligan presented Paul with a completed screenplay seven months after proposing his idea.
 Paul spent three hours in Gilligan's office going over the script and almost instantly felt able to pick up on Jesse's mindset and emotional beats.
-Following his initial read-through, Paul said he was so impressed with the screenplay that he felt speechless.
-He likened his reaction from his first reading of El Camino to his response from his first reading of "Felina", and lauded Gilligan for approaching the script with caution and care.
-Once he was finished with the screenplay, Paul continued to express happiness and excitement for the film, which he called a "love letter" to Jesse and Breaking Bad's fans.
+Following his initial read-through, Paul was so impressed that he felt speechless, and likened this reaction to the one after his first reading of "Felina".
+Once he was finished with the screenplay, Paul continued to express happiness and excitement for the film, which he called a "love letter" to Jesse and Breaking Bad's fans, and lauded Gilligan for approaching the script with caution and care.

 Though Gilligan had been involved with feature-length films before, El Camino would be the first he directed and produced.
 While he considered the concept of a sequel film for an extended period after Breaking Bad's conclusion, Gilligan stated he likely would not have been able to make it had Better Call Saul been unsuccessful.
 When Gilligan made his initial film pitch to Sony Pictures Television, the studio behind both Breaking Bad and Better Call Saul, the executives in the room quickly agreed to come on board.
 With his script in hand, Gilligan then selectively shopped the film to a few potential distributors, settling on Netflix and AMC due to their history with the show.
 Gilligan intended for El Camino to have a theatrical release, which Netflix previously provided for some of Breaking Bad's season premieres.
 El Camino's unspecified budget surpassed the $6 million budget per episode by the end of the show's final season.